FrancesCoronel/personal-website-v3/_posts/2016-04-30-schools-out.md

 **Long-term plans** - [intern with Accenture in CA](https://www.accenture.com/us-en/capability-rapid-application-development-studio.aspx) this summer and start attending [Cornell Tech](https://tech.cornell.edu/programs/masters-programs/meng-in-computer-science) or [Product Academy](https://www.makeschool.com/product-academy) this upcoming fall

-So this summer, I’ll be interning with Accenture at their [Liquid Application Studio](https://www.accenture.com/us-en/capability-rapid-application-development-studio.aspx) in [`the Pacific Shores Center in Redwood City, CA`](https://www.google.com/maps/place/Pacific+Shores+Center/@37.5112828,-122.2007468,15z/data=!4m2!3m1!1s0x0:0xb55f57f129c60344).
+So this summer, I'll be interning with Accenture at their [Liquid Application Studio](https://www.accenture.com/us-en/capability-rapid-application-development-studio.aspx) in [`the Pacific Shores Center in Redwood City, CA`](https://www.google.com/maps/place/Pacific+Shores+Center/@37.5112828,-122.2007468,15z/data=!4m2!3m1!1s0x0:0xb55f57f129c60344).

-Of course, now that I’ve graduated, the next natural step my parents expect of me is graduate school.
-And I did get accepted to quite a few great programs but I decided ultimately that I’d like to attend [Cornell Tech](https://tech.cornell.edu/) for their [MEng in CS](https://tech.cornell.edu/programs/masters-programs/meng-in-computer-science) (they offered me a \$10K scholarship).
+Of course, now that I've graduated, the next natural step my parents expect of me is graduate school.
+And I did get accepted to quite a few great programs but I decided ultimately that I'd like to attend [Cornell Tech](https://tech.cornell.edu/) for their [MEng in CS](https://tech.cornell.edu/programs/masters-programs/meng-in-computer-science) (they offered me a \$10K scholarship).

 ![](https://courses.cit.cornell.edu/cs5304/ctech.png){.aligncenter height="300"}